ABOUT THE MOVING CAMERA PROJECT

 The Moving Camera project examines the everyday dynamics of water and urban life.
 The mechanisms are mobilized large-scale cameras, which I use to investigate the relentless nature of water cycle and the everyday rhythm of the life in the cities

-The mechanism is a van-turned-giant camera on wheels, which I use to drive through the city, following its motion and rhythm.
-Inside the darkened body of the vehicle, the moving image of the outside world is projected upside down on the wall opposite the lens, which is mounted on the side wall of the van.
+Inside the darkened body of the camera, the moving image of the outside world is projected upside down on the wall opposite the lens, which is mounted on the side wall of the device.
 I open and close the shutter exposing light onto large-scale sheets of photographic paper, creating direct color negative photographs.
-Read more.